 You can’t prevent it but there are some things you can do to reduce your risk.
 This includes managing your weight, eating healthily and keeping active before pregnancy.

 You may have been shocked to find out that you have gestational diabetes – many women have no noticeable symptoms.

-As some of the signs of diabetes are like symptoms experienced in pregnancy anyway, most cases are diagnosed during screening for gestational diabetes.
+As some of the signs of diabetes are like symptoms experienced in pregnancy anyway - like feeling more tired or going to the toilet more - most cases are diagnosed during screening for gestational diabetes.
 This is called an Oral Glucose Tolerance Test, also known as an OGTT.